 India recorded highest deaths due to pollution in 2019, says Lancet study

-Over 23.5 citizens died due to pollution wit air pollution causing the majority of the fatalities.
+Over 23.5 lakh citizens died of which the majority of fatalities were caused by air pollution.

-Over 23.5 Indians died prematurely due to pollution in 2019, the highest among all countries, according to a report published on Tuesday in the journal The Lancet Planetary Health.
+Over 23.5 lakh Indians died prematurely due to pollution in 2019, the highest among all countries, according to a report published on Tuesday in the journal The Lancet Planetary Health.

 The majority of the deaths, 16.7 lakh of them, were caused due to air pollution.
 The toll accounted for 17.8% of the total deaths in India in 2019, according to The Indian Express.